 The chapel’s stain glass looked like a 3- D image with multiple layers.
 Extraordinary!
 The statues of St. Therese and busts of the popes inside rumored the beauty of the grounds outside.
 I love that the seminarians have lush grounds to spread out and think and discerns.

 There are challenges whenever I am to present, and this event was no exception.
 A storm was headed to NY, and it was timed to hit around 5PM, when most of the people would be driving.
 I thought this would keep people away.

-In Houston, when it rains, people will stay home unless it is truly important event, so, I was shocked that so many people were streaming into the seminary.
+In Houston, when it rains, people will stay home unless it is a truly important event, so, I was shocked that so many people were streaming into the seminary.
 Slowly they filled the refectory (cafeteria); some had never been to the seminary and gazed at the beautiful artwork.
 I was able to speak with some of them, and it is still strange for me to tell people that I am the speaker.
-I don't FEEL like I'm an expert on anything, and they treat me like an expert.
+I don’t FEEL like I’m an expert on anything, and they treat me like an expert.
 These people seemed to come from all walks of life.
 They cared about the church and its future, exactly the type of people we need doing this work.

 I have got say that I was a little nervous!
 Besides reading at Mass, I had never spoken to a group so large about vocations.

 Fr.
 Enrique introduces to the crowd, which is surreal to have somebody speak about you in this way.
 All of this is so new and exciting!
 I asked,”God, do you have the right person?”
 “Are you sure?”